Aakvishwa/SQL_Project_on_Netflix/README.md

 # SQL_Project_on_Netflix

-Hi this is Ashwini Vishwakarma learning git and guthub
+Hi this is Ashwini Vishwakarma learning git and guthub (apna code)